EMsoft-org/EMsoft/ReadMe.md

 ## Source
-[This site](http://vbff.materials.cmu.edu/EMsoft) conveniently brings all EMsoft stuff together in one place.
+[This site](http://vbff.materials.cmu.edu/EMsoft) conveniently brings all EMsoft stuff together in one place. (needs to be updated [12/4/22])

 For our new spherical indexing code, please go to [this site](http://vbff.materials.cmu.edu/EMSphInx) for all information.